nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/day-to-day/deployment.md

 JIRA deployment requests should be submitted up to 2 days before the change is required.
 The request should also include when the deployment should take place.

 Some important notes regarding deployments:
-- Snapshot or Date-Based Releases are NOT allowed.
+- Snapshot or Date-Based Releases are NOT allowed in PreProd and Prod environments.
 The Nuxeo Cloud Team only deploys production-ready code.
 - Marketplace Package versions should be used.
 The Nuxeo Cloud team will NOT deploy the same Marketplace Package to the same environment multiple times.
+- If a Marketplace Package contains a configuration template please identify this in the Nuxeo Cloud Deployment request.

 Nuxeo Cloud has Standard Maintenance Windows for all of our Production and Pre-Production Environments.
 The standard maintenance windows are used to make changes to minimize impact to users.